domsson/tabs.js/README.md

 No actual visual changes will be performed, `tabs.js` just adds/removes CSS classes to the buttons and content elements.
 Making your tabs look like tabs is up to you.
-But don't worry, it ain't hard and you can use the included `tabs.html` as a starting point.
+But don't worry, it ain't hard.
+Check the included HTML file to get started.

 ## Features